 Our second welder is a MIG style of welder which stands for Metal Inert Gas.
 It is a similar principle to the TIG, but instead of a rod to create the weld, a metal wire is fed through the end of the torch to create the arc that makes the weld.
 Like the TIG welder, an inert gas, most likely argon, protects the weld area from water vapor and impurities.

 The main difference between the MIG and TIG is we use the TIG welder for thinner materials, and the MIG welder is very useful when joining thicker gauge metals.

-One more tool we want to tell you about is our Hypertherm Plasma Cutter.
-It almost science fiction in nature.
-“Scotty, get me the Hypertherm Plasma Cutter!”
-Our plasma cutter has the ability to cut most metals up to 5/8″.
+Another tool we want to share with you is our Hypertherm Plasma Cutter.
+Our plasma cutter has the ability to cut most metals up to 5/8.
 The plasma cutter operates in a similar process as the welders do.
-An arc is created but instead of joining material together it burns right through it.
+An arc is created but instead of joining material together, it burns right through it.

 We are ready and willing to do your next welding project.